joaicher/Master_Thesis_Aicher_fina/README.md

 ## Usage

 Clone the repo and connect into its top level directory.
+Build the fromFile2D.cc file (adapted from the ae108-library).

 To initialize and run the `gym` example: